kahar/learn_and_fun/README.md

 URLClassLoaderTest - Import class in dynamic way to classpath from jar
 taskApp - Simple task app
 design_patterns - some design patterns implementation
+thread_pools - some check thread pools in IDE